• Skip to main content

 Instructions

-• Begin by combining the chicken marinade ingredients that will be used for velveting the chicken.
-Stir together vegetable oil, cornstarch, egg, salt, sesame oil, rice wine vinegar in a medium sized bowl and add diced raw chicken.
+• Add chicken marinade ingredients that will be used for velveting the chicken including 1 tbsp. oil, 2 tbsp. cornstarch, egg white, salt, 1 tsp. sesame oil, 2 tbsp. rice wine vinegar or wine.
 Allow chicken to marinate in the fridge for 30-60 minutes.

-• Prepare your kung pao sauce by whisking together minced garlic, water, soy sauce, rice wine vinegar, brown sugar, oyster sauce, grated ginger, and cornstarch.
+• Prepare your kung pao sauce by whisking together minced garlic, water, soy sauce, rice wine vinegar, brown sugar, oyster sauce, sesame oil, grated ginger, and cornstarch.
 Set to the side.

 • Remove chicken to a side plate and add final tablespoon of oil.
 Turn heat to high and add in zucchini, bell pepper, onion, and green onion.
 Stir fry quickly on high heat for 4-5 minutes and then remove to the side next to the chicken.

-• Stir in kung pao sauce and allow to thicken and deepen in color for 1-2 minutes.
+• To the same pan, stir in kung pao sauce and allow to thicken and deepen in color for 1-2 minutes.

-• Add back in vegetables and chicken pieces and stir to coat.
-Cook until sauce is thickened and the chicken is cooked through.
+• Add back in chilis, peanuts, vegetables and chicken pieces and stir to coat.
+Cook for 1-2 minutes and serve.

 Nutrition